 Jordan Virtual Academy is a fully online enrollment option for K-12 families.
 Students attend school online each day and work with teachers to complete learning activities, both teacher guided and independently, that mirrors the same standards, concepts and graduation requirements as in-school counterparts; however, the delivery is adapted to help students succeed in an online environment.

-Families interested in Jordan Virtual Academy for the second semster of the 2020-2021 school year must register for the program by Thursday, December 10, 2020 (registration will go live on Monday, November 30, 2020) If you are not currently enrolled in Jordan Public Schools, please formally enroll before completing the JVA registration.
+Enrollment for semester two JVA CLOSED on December 10, 2020.
+Families with questions regarding Jordan Virtual Academy for the second semster of the 2020-2021 school year should contact the building specific office to discuss any questions or options.
+If you are not currently enrolled in Jordan Public Schools, please formally enroll before completing the JVA registration.

 - Students who register for the Jordan Virtual Academy should plan to make a semester long commitment to the program.
 Switching between schools mid-semester can be disruptive to students, and this is also true when switching between the Jordan Virtual Academy and the traditional classroom.